-Sharing a quick and easy way on how to build a lazy susan.
+Sharing a quick and easy way on how to make a lazy susan.
 With just a few supplies, you will have colorful and fun spinning DIY lazy susan.

 This simple tutorial on how to build a lazy susan will make you wonder why you have not had one on your dining room table always.

 Who had a Lazy susan in their house growing up?
 We did and I have fond memories of it filled with napkins, salt, pepper, celery salt (it was big at our house), and maybe hot sauce.
-It wasn't very big, but man did I love spinning that thing around to grab the salt or just for fun.
+It wasn't very big, but we sure did love spinning that thing around to grab the salt or just for fun.

 We love sharing how to build a lazy susan with this modern rainbow DIY!